neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> print a[123]
     -26.3671875

-print out the y-value of the sampling point with index 123.
+prints out the y-value of the sampling point with index 123.
 Note that indices in ``Python`` are *zero-based*, i.e. the first sampling point has the index 0.